TheDevMisfits/ImmersiveHUD/README.md

 Download the zip file from the releases folder, unzip the folder and put the contents in your 7 Days to Die Mods folder.

 # Mod Author
-mmersiveHUD was developed by Tyler Hughes, also known as GeneralPallas on NexusMods.
+Immersive HUD was developed by Tyler Hughes, also known as GeneralPallas on NexusMods.
 A founding member of TheDevMisfits, Tyler has been a full-time developer for over seven years, bringing his expertise and passion for gaming to this immersive mod for 7 Days to Die.